 Depending on your needs, there are several POA options available for you to choose from.
 These will differ in terms of powers granted to individuals, both in type and scope.
 They’re designed to fit your expected life situation, whether you’re anticipating medical procedures, exiting the country for a period of time, or have extensive business measures to handle.
 Most commonly, you’ll find a distinction made between standard versus springing Power of Attorney, which pertain to the activation and expiration of POA rights.

 Some of the more prominent POA options include the following:

-Medical Power of Attorney: The durable power of attorney for health care is the medical power of attorney that grants power to a trusted person to make health care decisions on another person’s behalf.
-The selected agent will work with doctors and health care providers to ensure that the person who created the document receives the type of care that he or she desires.
+- Medical Power of Attorney: The durable power of attorney for health care is the medical power of attorney that grants power to a trusted person to make health care decisions on another person’s behalf.
+The selected agent will work with doctors and health care providers to ensure that the person who created the document receives the type of care they desire.

 - Financial Power of Attorney: With financial power of attorney, you can prepare a “durable power of attorney for finances,” which is a document that allows a family member or friend to exercise full authority to handle financial matters.
 The individual who is appointed is often referred to as the agent or attorney-in-fact.

 - Durable Power of Attorney for Finances: Durable powers of attorney are documents that allow the individual to select a primary and alternate attorney-in-fact who can conduct business transactions and operations on their behalf.
 This power would go into effect if the creator of the power of attorney became incapacitated.

 Do I Need Financial Power of Attorney?